SmileiPIC/tutorials/advanced_vtk.rst

 **Warning** To avoid wasting computing resources it is highly recommended to start small when learning how to visualize results in 3D.
-Apart from the simulation generating the physically accurate data, the export and visualization of large amounts of data requires resources and computing time.
+Apart from the simulation generating the physically accurate data, the export and visualization of large amounts of data require resources and computing time.
 For these reasons, if you are learning how to visualize VTK files we recommend to start with relatively small benchmarks like the ones in this tutorial in order to learn the export/visualization tricks and to familiarize with the data you may need for your future cases of interest.
-Afterwards, you can improve the quality of your simulation results with better resolution, more macro-particles, more frequent output, etc. and apply the same export and visualization techniques you will have learned in the process.
+Afterwards, you can improve the accuracy of your simulation results with better resolution, more macro-particles, more frequent output, etc. and apply the same export and visualization techniques you will have learned in the process.

-**Warning for non-experts** 3D visualizations can be good-looking and often artistic, they help giving a qualitative picture of what is happening in your simulation, but they are not recommended to draw accurate scientific conclusions.
+**Warning for non-experts** 3D visualizations can be good-looking and often artistic, they help giving a qualitative picture of what is happening in your simulation, but they should not be used to draw accurate scientific conclusions.
-Indeed, 3D pictures/animations often have too many details and graphical artifacts coming from the rendering of 3D objects, so it's always essential to quantitatively study your phenomena of interest with 1D and 2D plot to reduce at minimum the unnecessary or misleading information.
+Indeed, 3D pictures/animations often have too many details and graphical artifacts coming from the rendering of 3D objects, so it's recommended to quantitatively study your phenomena of interest with 1D and 2D plots to reduce at minimum the unnecessary or misleading visual information.

 ----